The dreaded 404 error page.

-More specifically, you can create links based around different product categories.
+More specifically, you can create links based on different product categories.

 Here’s a really good example from ModCloth, a women’s fashion store:

-Not only does this improve SEO and keep visitors happy, it facilitates a smoother shopping experience and should improve conversions as well.
+Not only does this improve SEO and keep visitors happy, but it also facilitates a smoother shopping experience and should improve conversions.

 Talk about turning lemons into lemonade!

-Why not include a link to your sitemap?
+Why not include a link to your latest content?